dennyzhang/code.dennyzhang.com/second-degree-follower/README.md

 In facebook, there is a follow table with two columns: followee, follower.

-Please write a sql query to get the amount of each follower’s follower if he/she has one.
+Please write a sql query to get the amount of each follower's follower if he/she has one.

 For example: